BinaryBhaskar/restaurant/README.md

-# ByteBite
+# FlavourSync
-#### Manage, Serve, Thrive
+#### Bringing Taste and Tech in Perfect Harmony.

-Welcome to the **ByteBite**, a restaurant management python program that allows you to efficiently manage various aspects of your restaurant, including ordering food, showing the menu, making table reservations, employee management, accessing restaurant information, and tracking orders and tables.
+Welcome to the **FlavourSync**, a restaurant management python program that allows you to efficiently manage various aspects of your restaurant, including ordering food, showing the menu, making table reservations, employee management, accessing restaurant information, and tracking orders and tables.